vmchale/apple/README.md

 produce an incorrect result, except that the Python/R extension modules do not enforce type safety and thus may mysteriously segfault or produce unpredictable corrupt results!

+Spilling (during register allocation) is not implemented for Arm.

 ## Compiler-As-a-Library

 Rather than an environment-based interpreter or a compiler invoked on the